A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: Introduction

 It is plausible to expect that other natural problems also have significantly faster parameterized algorithms on planar graphs.
 The reason for this optimism is twofold.
-First, even though the techniques used to obtain the results listed above are highly problem-specific, they suggest that planar graphs have rich structural properties that could be exploited when solving other problems.
-Second, it looks almost impossible to prove lower bounds ruling out subexponential algorithms for planar problems.
-To prove that a parameterized algorithm with running time $2^{o(k)}\cdot n^{\Oh(1)}$ violates ETH, one needs to give a reduction from \textsc{3SAT} with $m$ clauses to a planar instance with parameter $k=\Oh(m)$.
-In a typical reduction, we represent each bit of information in the \textsc{3SAT} instance (e.g., values of the variables in the solution) by a small ``gadget'' in the planar graph.
-In order to encode the constraints of the input instance, we need to connect these gadgets in an appropriate way.
-However, in a planar graph, we need to introduce some kind of ``crossing gadgets'' in order to realize these connections.
-To realize the constraints given by the $\Oh(m)$ clauses, it may be necessary to introduce up to $\Oh(m^2)$ crossings.
-As each crossing typically increases the parameter, we end up with an instance having parameter $k=\Oh(m^2)$, which is only sufficient to rule out $2^{o(\sqrt{k})}\cdot n^{\Oh(1)}$-time algorithms.
-Thus the appearance of many crossing gadgets seems to be an inherent limitation preventing stronger lower bounds.
-This may suggest that running times of the form $2^{o(k)}\cdot n^{\Oh(1)}$ are achievable for many problems.
+First, even though the techniques used to obtain the results listed above are highly problem-specific, they suggest that planar graphs have rich structural properties, connected to the existence of sublinear separators, that can be exploited in various ways and in multiple settings.
+Second, lower bounds ruling out subexponential algorithms for planar problems intuitively require large expressive power of the combinatorics of the problem at hand, which is lacking in the case most natural problems.
+More precisely, to prove that a parameterized algorithm with running time $2^{o(k)}\cdot n^{\Oh(1)}$ violates ETH, one needs to give a reduction from \textsc{3SAT} with $m$ clauses to a planar instance with parameter $k=\Oh(m)$.
+However, in a typical reduction for a typical problem, the output planar graph has $\Omega(m^2)$ ``crossing gadgets'', each increasing the parameter, which ultimately yields $k = \Omega(m^2)$.

+The intuition presented in the paragraph above is, however, not quite right.
+In a very recent result, we have found a novel type of reduction that gets around the discussed limitations and, assuming ETH, rules out the existence of $2^{o(k)} \cdot n^{\Oh(1)}$-time algorithms for \textsc{Steiner Tree} parameterized by the number of terminals~\cite{MarxPP18}.
+A result of similar flavor has been reported by Bodlaender et al.~\cite{BodlaenderNZ16}, who, under the same assumption, ruled out the existence of a $2^{o(k / \log k)} \cdot n^{\Oh(1)}$-time algorithm for \textsc{Subgraph Isomorphism} (and a few related problems) in planar graphs, parameterized by the size of the pattern graph.
+These results put the search for subexponential parameterized algorithms in planar graphs in a new perspective, as they show that the boundary between subexponential tractability and intractability is much more wild --- and therefore interesting --- than previously expected.